 Dark forces have made a decisive contribution to this and have given rise to terrible subtle structures.

-Nobody can know how world history would have gone without the Old Testament, perhaps the most effective of all scriptures .
+No one can know how world history would have gone without the Old Testament, perhaps the most effective of all writings.

 If so much violence, oppression, war, robbery and murder by "believing Christians" could have been justified over thousands of years of occidental history without the legitimacy of "Holy Scripture" with its archaic teachings of the Old Testament, against which the far nobler and higher ones oppose The teaching of Jesus failed to enforce often enough?

-For Christians too often referred to the Old Testament instead of the words of the Savior on eternity .
+For Christians too often invoked the Old Testament instead of the Savior's eternal words.

 Probably only out of centuries-old habit and spiritual indolence, paired with terrifying insensitivity, can be explained that the Old Testament of the Bible is still today undifferentiated by Christians all over the world called "Word of God", instead of saying large parts of it as inhuman or even blasphemous discard.
 (See the appendix).